This article contains affiliate links.

 Casa Batllo and La Pedrera

 You cannot leave Barcelona without visiting these two architectural gems and learning more about Gaudi.
-So make sure to add these two places to visit if you only have one day in Barcelona.
+So, even if you only have one day in Barcelona, these two buildings are a must.
 They are beautiful.

 If you are visiting in the summer months, Casa Batllo has evening concerts and performances which are an absolutely fantastic way to end the day so you may want to switch things around.